PLACE MATTERS

 Place Matters logo

-The Place Matters project aims to support the state of Maine and its communities in redesigning, implementing, and evaluating a community-based continuum of care through systems innovation, data resources, and community inclusion.
-Our work focuses on translating data and innovative practices into community-based solutions that are both responsive to local needs and supplement existing assets so that all transition-aged young people, children of incarcerated parents, and individuals impacted by the justice system thrive in their chosen communities.
+The Place Matters project supports the design, implementation, and evaluation of a community-based continuum of care through systems innovation, data resources, storytelling, and community learning and engagement.
+We use data and stories to inform systems change and develop community-based solutions that are responsive to local needs and supplement existing assets.
+We empower and create supportive, inclusive communities that foster bridging, learning, and understanding.
+Our strategic focus is transition-aged young people, children of incarcerated parents, families, and individuals who have been impacted by the criminal legal and behavioral health systems in Maine.

 System Innovation